-- · For purposes of calculating Sponsor Cash Amounts (as defined in your Option Agreement(s)) in connection with any Open Window Commencement Date, the value of all IPO Securities (as defined in your Option Agreement(s)) held by the Sponsor Group (as defined in your Option Agreement(s)) as of such Open Window Commencement Date will be calculated using only a per share price equal to the volume-weighted average share price of the IPO Securities over the 20-trading day period ending as of the Open Window Commencement Date. - · If you undergo a Termination as a result of your death, you will be permitted to "net exercise" your 2019 Plan Options without the need for additional Committee approval.
+- For purposes of calculating Sponsor MOIC (as defined in your Option Agreement(s)) following the IPO Date and the amount of Sponsor Cash Invested (as defined in your Option Agreement(s)) in connection therewith, all investments in equity securities of Parent by the Sponsor Group (as defined in your Option Agreement(s)) following the Sponsor Group's initial investment in equity securities of Parent shall be deemed to have been acquired at the same per-unit purchase price (i.e., \$10.00 per unit) as the equity securities of Parent acquired by the Sponsor Group in connection with such initial investment (as such per-unit purchase price is adjusted to reflect any stock split or reverse stock split affecting such equity securities of Parent or as otherwise required by Section8(a) of the 2019 Plan). - For purposes of calculating Sponsor Cash Amounts in connection with any Open Window Commencement Date, the value of all IPO Securities (as defined in your Option Agreement(s)) held by the Sponsor Group as of such Open Window Commencement Date will be calculated using only a per share price equal to the volume-weighted average share price of the IPO Securities over the 20-trading day period ending as of the Open Window Commencement Date. - If you undergo a Termination as a result of your death, you will be permitted to "net exercise" your 2019 Plan Options without the need for additional Committee approval.
 [Further, if, during the last thirty (30) days of the applicable Option Period, trading in the shares of Common Stock is prohibited by the Company's insider trading policy (or Company-imposed "blackout period"), you will be permitted to "net exercise" your 2019 Plan Options without the need for additional Committee approval.
-For the avoidance of doubt, nothing in this notice will affect your right to "net exercise" your 2019 Plan Options without the need for additional Committee approval following a Qualified Termination as provided for in your Option Agreement(s).] - · [If you undergo a Qualified Termination, each of your outstanding vested 2019 Plan Options shall remain exercisable for one hundred eighty (180) days thereafter (but in no event beyond the expiration of the Option Period).] - References to "Derby TopCo Inc." under the 2019 Incentive Plan and your Option Agreement(s) are replaced with "Waystar Holding Corp.".
+For the avoidance of doubt, nothing in this notice will affect your right to "net exercise" your 2019 Plan Options without the need for additional Committee approval following a Qualified Termination as provided for in your Option Agreement(s).] - [Without limiting any rights under your Option Agreement(s) upon a Termination due to your death or Disability (as defined in your Option Agreement(s)), if you undergo a Qualified Termination, each of your outstanding vested 2019 Plan Options shall remain exercisable for one hundred eighty (180) days thereafter (but in no event beyond the expiration of the Option Period).] - References to "Derby TopCo Inc." under the 2019 Incentive Plan and your Option Agreement(s) are replaced with "Waystar Holding Corp.".